AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 NCodiagonal[n_][x_] := Floor[x/n]
 ```

-This is, incidentally, the same thing as the second projection out of the finite product.
+This is, incidentally, the same thing as the second projection out of the finite product; n × ℕ → ℕ.

 The actual constructor, the k in (k, m) ∈ n × ℕ, can be recovered using a simple mod.